hyperstack-org/hyperstack/docs/installation/upgrading.md

 + It is significantly faster (ask Mitch)
 + It feels more natural to think about state variables as normal instance variables
-+ You only use the `mutate` method when you want React to re-render based ont eh change to state.
++ You only use the `mutate` method when you want React to re-render based on the change to state.
 This gives you more control.
 + You can string mutations together.
 For example:

 ```ruby